 Its extensive planting in Northern Greece aside, it is admittedly the volcanic soil of Lemnos which unfolds the variety’s attributes to their utmost.
-In Lemnos, Muscat of Alexandrias yields the PDO Muscat of Lemnos and PDO Lemnos wines.
-The former, bearing the “Muscat of Lemnos” geographical indication, are sweet wines while the latter are dry.
-Either type expresses the classic traits of the variety: the subtle aroma with overtones of apricot and mint; the rather rich body; and the roundness of mouth.
+In Lemnos, Muscat of Alexandria yields the sweet PDO Muscat of Lemnos (ΠΟΠ Μοσχάτος Λήμνου) wines and the dry PDO Limnos ( ΠΟΠ Λήμνος) wines.
+Either type expresses the classic traits of the variety: the subtle aroma with overtones of apricot, grapes, roses and mint; the rather rich body; and the roundness of mouth.

-The large berries of Muscat of Alexandrias may render it less impressive and aromatic than its white muscat counterpart with its small berries.
-Still, this “understatement” may well prove the variety’s well-concealed triumph since it allows it to produce wines that accompany a wealth of dishes with greater ease.
+The large berries of Muscat of Alexandria may render it less impressive and aromatic than its white muscat counterpart with its small berries.
+Still, this “understatement” may well prove the variety’s well-concealed triumph since it allows it to produce wines that accompany a wealth of dishes with ease.
 What is more, the variety is manifested so differently in Greece than it is in a number of other countries that the wine truly merits wine-tasting after wine-tasting.
 Whether at the dinner table, with a group of friends sharing this aromatic, easy-to-drink dry white wine, or journeying into the enchanting world of dessert wines, a Greek Muscat of Alexandrias is certain to produce nothing but faces wreathed in blissful smiles.